I'm an avid football ("soccer") fan. My favorite sports team is Arsenal. My

 Newton single-handedly dragged mankind (well, at least Western

-best to correct any misattributions as I become aware of them.
-Thank you for
+my best to correct any misattributions as I become aware of them.
+Thank